kriszyp/bindr/readme.md

 Note that the inherited properties are not part of the scope, and symbol lookup will only find properties defined explicitly.

-Multiple target references can be included, plus-sign delimited, and these will be mixed in to the created object, with the last having precedence.
+Multiple target references can be included, space delimited, and these will be combined in the referencing object.
+The .
 For example:

-	new-object: base + mixin { my-property: 3 }
+	new-object: base mixin { my-property: 3 }

 Anytime we are defining mixins or properties of a value, it is always additive, we are modifying the existing value.
 For example, we